wnyao/learning-notes/javascript/react/components-and-props.md

 ```

 - JSX attributes and children is pass as object "props".
-- Componenets can refer other components in their output.
+- Components can refer other components in their output.
 - Props are read-only
 - Function component is pure when they do not attempt to change their inputs, and always return same result for same inputs.
 - React components must act like pure functions with respect to their props.